 New Orleans is not yet NIBRS compliant and won’t submit data to the FBI again for 2022, but publicly available data from high murder cities shows that New Orleans almost certainly had the nation’s highest rate this year.
 St Louis is on track for a murder rate of roughly 67 per 100k and Baltimore is on pace for about 58 per 100k.

 Some high murder cities like Detroit and Memphis don’t regularly report murder totals, but available data shows both cities on track for lower murder rates in 2022 than New Orleans (Detroit data through September via Major Chiefs, Memphis data via media report from late November).
-Other cities with high murder rates like Cleveland and Milwaukee publish weekly crime statistics updates.
+Other cities with high murder rates like Cleveland and Milwaukee publish weekly crime statistics updates4.

 The below table shows the estimated murder rate in 2022 for the 10 cities that had the highest murder rates in 2021.
 Murder rates for 2022 were calculated based on each city’s pace of murders at the last date of available data.